Movement System Dysfunction and Pain: Breaking the Cycle

 Precise Assessment

 Physical therapists are experts in assessing movement dysfunction.
-They use a combination of clinical observation, functional tests, and patient history to identify abnormal movement patterns.
+We use a combination of clinical observation, functional tests, and patient history to identify abnormal movement patterns.

 Targeted Interventions

 Once the dysfunction is identified, physical therapists develop personalized treatment plans that target the root causes.
-These plans often include:
+Our treatment plans will often include:

 Gradual Progression